allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 ### Single Worker Node Setup
 ![Single Worker Node Deployment](./doc/assets/Architecture-Single-Allora-Worker-Node.png)

-The AWS Cloud Development Kit (CDK) is used to deploy a single Allora Worker Node.
-The CDK app deploys a new Virtual Private Cloud (VPC) and includes an Internet Gateway (IGW) to allow inbound requests for inferences from consumers and outbound responses from the worker node revealing inferences.
+1. The AWS Cloud Development Kit (CDK) is used to deploy a single Allora Worker Node.
+The CDK application deploys the following infrastructure

+   - Virtual Private Cloud (VPC)
+   - Internet Gateway (IGW) to allow inbound requests for inferences from consumers and outbound responses from the worker node revealing these inferences

 The Allora Worker Node is accessed by the user internally and is not exposed to the Internet to protect the node from unauthorized access.
 A user can gain access to the EC2 Instance using AWS Session Manager.
 The AWS Cloud Development Kit (CDK) is used to deploy a single node.